Evelyn Wong

 Bio

-Evelyn Wong (she/her) is pursuing an MD at Stanford School of Medicine, and a PhD in the labs of Dr. Longzhi Tan (Biophysics) and Dr. Zhenan Bao (Chemical Engineering).
+Evelyn is pursuing an MD-PhD in the Medical Scientist Training Program (MSTP), jointly advised by Dr. Longzhi Tan (Biophysics) and Dr. Zhenan Bao (Chemical Engineering).

 She graduated summa cum laude from Harvard University with a major in neuroscience and a minor in Spanish literature.
-Evelyn received the Herchel Smith Fellowship for her thesis project at the MIT McGovern Institute, developing a next-generation protein sequencing platform.
-In 2020, she founded CovEducation, a nonprofit bridging the academic achievement gap, which earned recognition from the Clinton Foundation for advancing educational equity in K-12 communities.
-As a Marshall Scholar, Evelyn earned an MPhil in the Division of Medicine at University College London, where she optimized existing neurotechnologies to investigate cortical brain function.
+Evelyn received the Herchel Smith Fellowship for her thesis project at the MIT McGovern Institute, working with Dr. Edward Boyden to develop a next-generation protein sequencing technology.
+As a Marshall Scholar, Evelyn earned an MPhil in the Neural Computation Lab at University College London, where she optimized existing all-optical interrogation techniques to investigate cortical brain function.

 Education & Certifications